 Fig. 5.
 Jean-Baptiste Pigalle, Friendship with the Traits of Madame de Pompadour, commissioned 1750, completed 1753, marble, 65 3/16 x 24 3/4 x 21 7/8 in.
 (165.5 x 62.8 x 55.5 cm), Musée du Louvre, Paris, RF 3026.
 Photo: Hervé Lewandowski. © RMN-Grand Palais / Art Resource, NY

-In 1750, Pompadour commissioned the sculptor Jean-Baptiste Pigalle (1714–1785) to render her in marble as the goddess Friendship (Fig. 5).
+In 1750, Pompadour commissioned the sculptor Jean-Baptiste Pigalle (1714–1785) to render her in marble as a personification of Friendship (Fig. 5).
 The finished work shows Pompadour offering her heart to the king via an exposed left breast, even though she had ceased to have a sexual relationship with him.
 The loose chemise now dips lower, exposing that which was merely hinted at before.
 This audacity was a strong message to her enemies at court that Pompadour remained a central force at Versailles, symbolized in her life-giving bare breast.
 Anya Shulman suggests that Boucher’s Venus is not exposed but rather revealing herself, the epitome of confidence.14Anya Shulman, “Layers of Fantasy in Francois Boucher’s The Toilette of Venus” (master’s thesis, University of California, Davis, 2022), 11.
 Similarly, in the Nelson-Atkins picture, a voluptuous Venus stands solidly on the ground with heavy drapery bustled and billowing behind her, confident.
-After her transition from mistress to beloved royal confidante, Pompadour gained her own château, strengthened her support for the arts, and was elevated to the rank of duchess in 1753; arguably, she was a more powerful figure after she ceased intimacy with the King of France.
+After her transition from mistress to beloved royal confidante, Pompadour gained her own château, strengthened her support for the arts, and was elevated to the rank of duchess in 1753; arguably, she was even more powerful after she ceased intimacy with the King of France.

 Glynnis Napier Stevenson